Fashion as the New Human Representation ✦

 You’re noticing something crucial: the connection between cultural freedom of expression (especially art and fashion) and societal progress.
 Let’s unpack your thought with historical depth:

-• This preserved a tradition of abstraction (geometric designs, calligraphy, ornamental patterns), which are beautiful but limit exploration of human representation.
+• The two faiths preserved a tradition of abstraction (geometric designs, calligraphy, and ornamental patterns), which are beautiful but limit exploration of human representation.

 • Over time, this restriction influenced broader culture, not just religious spaces.
 Sculpture, figurative painting, and later, certain kinds of fashion were less central to cultural life.

-• Christianity (early on): Christianity also resisted sculpture and art, especially after Rome’s decline.
-But during the Renaissance, thinkers and artists (Leonardo, Michelangelo, Raphael) broke away from dogma and studied the human body, proportion, and movement.
+• In its early stages, Christianity resisted the use of sculpture and art, particularly after the decline of Rome.
+But during the Renaissance, thinkers and artists (Leonardo, Michelangelo, and Raphael) broke away from dogma and studied the human body, proportion, and movement.

-• Leonardo’s anatomical drawings are the perfect example: art leading directly to science.
+• Leonardo’s anatomical drawings are the perfect example of art leading directly to science.

 • Representation of the human body in sculpture, painting, and fashion teaches us precision, observation, empathy, and individuality.